3 ways real-time data changes and benefits healthcare

 Arcadia Chief Operating Officer, Michael Meucci, recently talked with Rush Health President and Executive Director, Anthony Del Rio about the key to meeting this monumental moment in healthcare.
 We have to make data work for providers and use it to achieve health equity and reach vulnerable populations.
 Del Rio, a strong proponent of the notion that his organization needs to go where healthcare should be, not where it has spent the last 10 or 15 years, has driven technology-led change to work toward these ambitious healthcare goals.
 This discussion is now available as episode 3 of the Arcadia miniseries, The Schema (watch it here).
 Below, we summarize three ways Del Rio believes technology supports healthcare systems’ missions.

-1. Overcoming health equity challenges
+1. Data helps overcome health equity challenges

 The challenge around health equity has stepped into the spotlight during the pandemic.
 It’s one that is inextricably tied to the economics of running a health system.

-2. Serving vulnerable populations effectively
+2. Data helps serve vulnerable populations effectively

 The two biggest barriers for providers in reaching everyone in impactful ways are time and divergent sources of data.